bireme/proethos2/doc/how-to/how-to-install-proethos2-in-ubuntu.md

 __TIP:__ See all the [Make commands](../make-shortcuts.md), that certainly will help you.

-Remember that the directories below needs to have write permissions from apache:
+Remember that the directories below needs to have write permissions from Apache:
 ```
 sudo chgrp www-data -R app/logs
 sudo chgrp www-data -R app/cache